Ontario Telemedicine Network

 Is telemedicine private?

-Your telemedicine visit will be private and confidential.
+Your telemedicine visit is held over a private and secure website.
+There is no videotaping and confidentiality is maintained.
 It can only be seen and heard by those directly involved.

 Where can I get more information about OTN?